Broccoliux/repo-roaster/journal.md

 showing the funny error msg.

 now i was thinking of adding the progress bar. like its loading as the gemini is thinking.

+i have made the loading animation it is not perfect, but it looks good.

+ahh my api again is finshed for today.

+ii changed the api and now it showing that it is under high demand.